 As a South American native, Ipheion thrives in warm temperatures and full sun.
 While the bulbs are hardy to United States Department of Agriculture zone 5, many people enjoy growing starflowers in containers, especially those in colder climates.
 Spring starflower bulbs can achieve 6 to 8 inches (15 to 20.5 cm.) in height and are topped with 1-inch (2.5 cm.) wide white flowers with 6 petals.

 Ipheion is a relative of the onion, which explains the scent of its leaves when crushed.
 Bloom time is February to April but, occasionally, a late bloomer will appear.

 How to Plant Ipheion Bulbs in Pots

 Good drainage is the most crucial need for Ipheion bulbs in containers, as well as the ground.
 You’ll need a container large enough to accommodate the number of bulbs planted and one that provides adequate drainage.
 Choose a mixture of peat and loam for the planting medium.
-Install bulbs 2 to 3 inches deep with the pointed side upward.
+Install bulbs 2 to 3 inches (5 to 7.5 cm.) deep with the pointed side upward.

 Incorporate bone meal or a good bulb food at planting for best growth.

 Care of Spring Starflowers in Containers